PelionIoT/meta-mbl/docs/wifi.md

 There are example configurations for networks of these types [below](#network-block-examples).

-### Network blocks examples
+### Network block examples

-The following sections provide an example network block for connection to a:
+The following sections provide example network blocks for connection to:

-* Named open network.
+* Named open networks.
-* WPA-PSK network.
+* WPA-PSK networks.
-* WPA2-Enterprise network.
+* WPA2-Enterprise networks.

 For more examples, refer to the `wpa_supplicant` [man page][ws_man_page].